-Try this sweet, tart homemade cranberry sauce for your Christmas table.
+Try this sweet, tart homemade cranberry sauce for your holiday table.
+Always a most-requested favorite in my family and takes less than 5 minutes!
 Check out the four ingredients and creative uses for leftovers, too!

 Gone are the days of grabbing a slice of cran-in-a-can (even though I loved that stuff as a kid).
 There’s a new holiday tradition in my life, and it’s called homemade cranberry sauce!
 Super easy, lightning quick, and beautiful enough for any Thanksgiving, Christmas or other festive dinner table.